EN Banner

 2. The water is very good for the skin.
 Yes.
 This natural silica mineral in the water is very good for the skin.
 It is an ingredient found in spa products like face masks and moisturizers.
 Spend some time in the waters at the Blue Lagoon and you will feel that your skin is significantly smoother and nourished.

 3. The water at Blue Lagoon is salty.
 Yes, it is.
-The reason being is that due to the location of the geothermal water source of Blue Lagoon being relatively close to the ocean, small amounts of seawater seep through the lava rocks into the geothermal water source, causing the water to be slightly salty.
-This, in fact, makes the water even better for the skin.
-On top of being natural geothermal water with natural silica minerals, it also has some natural minerals from the ocean.
+The reason is that due to the location of the geothermal water source of Blue Lagoon being relatively close to the ocean, small amounts of seawater seep through the lava rocks into the geothermal water source, causing the water to be slightly salty.

 4. The water at Blue Lagoon is wastewater.
-In a way of saying, yes, but the context is that the geothermal power plant right next to Blue Lagoon uses the geothermal water to generate electricity first before the water has flowed into Blue Lagoon.
-This process simply removes some heat from the boiling geothermal water so that the water temperature is suitable for you and me to soak in.
-Nothing else is done to the water.
-In a way, the water is used in a more effective way, saving the environment.
+In a way of saying, yes, the context is that the geothermal power plant right next to Blue Lagoon uses the geothermal water to generate electricity first before the water has flowed into Blue Lagoon.

 2. The water is the same as Blue Lagoon.
 No. The water is not the same as the Blue Lagoon.
-The water at the Secret Lagoon is geothermal water, that’s all.
+The water at the Secret Lagoon is geothermal, that’s all.
 No silica, no other minerals.
 It is still good for the skin as per all geothermal water but it does not have the “spa” effect like the water in Blue Lagoon.

 Price Comparison